In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of an epic Roman story in The...

-February is Black History Month in the United States (in the UK it is in October) so let’s celebrate with the Officer of the Hussars by Kehinde Wiley.
+Let’s talk about the Officer of the Hussars by Kehinde Wiley.
 Wiley is a Nigerian artist, based in New York, with studios in China and Senegal.
-He specializes in naturalistic, brightly colored portraits of young black men, often with dramatic flowery backgrounds.
-With black masculinity often framed as synonymous with fear and violence in the USA, his generous and vibrant portraits challenge viewers’ preconceptions of their subjects.
+He specializes in naturalistic, brightly colored portraits of young Black individuals, often with dramatic flowery backgrounds.
+With Black masculinity often framed as synonymous with fear and violence in the USA, his generous and vibrant portraits challenge viewers’ preconceptions of their subjects.

-The painting hangs in an office throughout the first season of Empire series produced by Fox.
-The show focuses on the fictional hip hop music and entertainment company Empire Entertainment, and the drama among the members of the founders’ family as they fight for control of it.
+The painting hangs in an office throughout the first season of the Empire series produced by Fox.
+The show focuses on the fictional hip-hop music and entertainment company Empire Entertainment, and the drama among the members of the founders’ family as they fight for control.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!